 Hebrews 11:7 says, “By faith Noah, being warned by God concerning events as yet unseen, in reverent fear, constructed an ark for the saving of his household.
 By this he condemned the world and became an heir of the righteousness that comes by faith.”

-Pray for Muslims in this place to be people like Noah who would have a reverent fear of God and who would take action toward the salvation of their household.
+Pray for Muslims in Tunisia to be people like Noah who would have a reverent fear of God and who would take action toward the salvation of their household.
 Ask that they would be people who would gather their children, their siblings, aunts and uncles, and extended families to read God’s Holy Word and consequently be transformed by it.

 Pray for bold witnesses to emerge among this people who would proclaim the good news that they are heirs of righteousness that comes by faith.